gareth7562/YeelightMusic/README.md

 you can get these from the yeelight app

 only tested with 2 bulbs and it is setup to vary between 2 colors although it would be easy to add more

+make sure to install the relevant node libraries with npm These are yeelight-lamp-client speaker create-music-stream music-beat-detector get-mp3-duration - this isnt used yet